Services and support available

 Read our Early Intervention Service fact sheet [PDF, 542 KB]

 Provides support if your child is experiencing behaviour difficulties.
 This programme strengthens families by improving parenting skills and helping children develop problem-solving skills.
-Some of the skills you'll learn as a parent include:
+Some of the skills you'll learn as a parent and/or carer include:

 - how to play and spend time together